tranducle/tranducle.github.io/_publications/publications.md

 **UNDER REVIEW OR ACCEPTED**

 [60] Le-Dinh, Thang, Vu, Manh Chien, **Le, Tran Duc**.
-Integrating Artificial Intelligence and Machine Learning in Financial Services: A Systematic Literature Review. _In The Eighth International Econometric Conference of Vietnam - ECONVN2025_, Ho Chi Minh City, Vietnam, January 13-15, 2025. (_Under Review_)
+Integrating Artificial Intelligence and Machine Learning in Financial Services: A Systematic Literature Review. _In The Eighth International Econometric Conference of Vietnam - ECONVN2025_, Ho Chi Minh City, Vietnam, January 13-15, 2025. (_Accepted_)

 [59] Vu, Manh Chien, Le-Dinh, Thang, **Le, Tran Duc**, Nguyen, Thi Lien Huong.
-A Conceptual Model for AI Adoption in Financial Decision-Making: Addressing the Unique Challenges of Small and Medium-Sized Enterprises. _In The Eighth International Econometric Conference of Vietnam - ECONVN2025_, Ho Chi Minh City, Vietnam, January 13-15, 2025. (_Under Review_)
+A Conceptual Model for AI Adoption in Financial Decision-Making: Addressing the Unique Challenges of Small and Medium-Sized Enterprises. _In The Eighth International Econometric Conference of Vietnam - ECONVN2025_, Ho Chi Minh City, Vietnam, January 13-15, 2025. (_Accepted_)

 [58] Vu, Manh Chien, **Le, Tran Duc**, Le-Dinh, Thang.
 Patterns of Digital Entrepreneurs: Integrating the Big Five and Meta Theories with Technological Advancements. _In The 4th Global Conference on Entrepreneurship and Economy in an Era of Uncertainty (EEEU 24)_, Danang City, Vietnam, November 27-29, 2024. (_Accepted_)